Phellandrene: Reactions and uses

+Like other cyclohexadienes, α-phellandrene reacts with ruthenium trichloride to give (cymene)ruthenium chloride dimer.

 Biosynthesis

 The biosynthesis of phellandrene begins with dimethylallyl pyrophosphate and isopentenyl pyrophosphate condensing in an SN1 reaction to form geranyl pyrophosphate.
 The resultant monoterpene undergoes cyclization to form a menthyl cationic species.
 A hydride shift then forms an allylic carbocation.
 Finally, an elimination reaction occurs at one of two positions, yielding either α-phellandrene or β-phellandrene.